zavolanlab/htsinfer/docs/guides/examples.rst

       }
    }

-For more details on the output structure, refer to the `Results` model in the API documentation.
+For more details on the output structure, refer to the :code:`Results` model in the API documentation.